amamory-embedded/learning-yocto/readme.md

 NOTE: Tasks Summary: Attempted 570 tasks of which 554 didn't need to be rerun and all succeeded.
 ```

-Run the following command to find out the recipe workdir
+Run the following command to find out the recipe workdir:

 ```
 $ bitbake -e example | grep ^WORKDIR=